eshiyupark/eshiyupark/README.md

     <li>🌱 I'm currently learning React/TypeScript</li>
     <li>📮 You can contact me directly at: eshiyupark@gmail.com</b>
   </ul>
-With an excitement for technological innovation and creativity in problem solving, I am committed to synergising my extensive experience and qualities with imaginative software development.
-I am always looking for new ways to expand my coding skills, and I endeavour to combine this with my experience in leading teams across dynamic environments in order to deliver critical outcomes in the tech industry.
+With an excitement for technological innovation and creativity in problem solving, I am committed to synergising my extensive leadership experience and qualities with imaginative software development.
+I am always pursuing new ways to expand my coding skills and programming knowledge.

+With demonstrated expertise in delivering practical and material outcomes based on a comprehensive understanding of higher level organisational goals, I apply this ability to my approach to software development.
+Alignment of Engineering efforts to business strategy and requirements is something I believe ultimately begins with the Junior Developer.
 </p>

 ## 🖥️ My skills :